Shivam-UX-cyber/Student-Performance-Analysis-Capstone-Project-1/README.md

 # Student Performance Analysis Portal
+(Individual students performance analysis project , because we are taking data from all level of students, so there is no criteria to create overall performance among all students)

 A flask based web application for students and educators to analyze academic performance, get AI-driven insights, and manage accounts securely.